zachacole/Simple-Grid/README.md

 If you don’t want columns to expand on mobile devices and small screens, simply add -sm to the end of your column class name.
 For example, if you want to have two blocks of content floating side-by-side on small screens, each would be given the class name .col-6-sm.

+Update: Grid styles are now available in SASS/SCSS.
+Hooray!
+Thanks to [shankariyerr](https://github.com/shankariyerr/) for contributing as well.

 Learn more and see code samples at: http://simplegrid.io

 ## License